onaci/leaflet-temporal-geojson/README.md

   paneName: 'myCustomPane',

   // OPTIONAL - additional options to style point data (e.g. radius)
-  // this has lower priority than styles from featureStyle()
+  // this has lower priority than styles from style()
   // https://leafletjs.com/reference-1.6.0.html#circlemarker
   circleMarkerOptions: {},

+  // OPTIONAL - renderer factory
+  // One of: L.canvas, L.svg (defaults to canvas)
+  // Note: L.svg is not recommended due to performance overhead
+  rendererFactory: L.canvas,

   // OPTIONAL - callbacks when layer is added/removed from map
   onAdd: function(){},